cfranco92/javascript_project/README.md

 The Promise class has some pretty useful static methods:
 * **Promise.all.** It gives error if one of the promises is rejected.
 * **Promise.race.** Return only the promise that is resolved first.

+# Getters and setters
+Getters and setters are functions that we can use in an object to have virtual properties.
+The keywords set and get are used to create these properties.

+These properties, being functions, can carry a validation through and be used with the assignment operator as if they were just another variable inside the object.